Tour de France (song)

 "Tour de France" is a song by German electronic band Kraftwerk.
-It was first issued in July 1983, peaking at number 22 in the United Kingdom singles chart on 21 August.
+It was first issued in July 1983 to coincide with the 80th anniversary of the first Tour de France bicycle race, peaking at number 22 in the United Kingdom singles chart on 21 August.

 Background

 It is notable for the use of sampled voices and mechanical sounds associated with cycling that were used to supplement a simple electro-percussion pattern – an approach Kraftwerk had used on earlier tracks such as "Metal on Metal" (from Trans-Europe Express) and "Numbers" (from Computer World).
 The music is credited to Ralf Hütter, Florian Schneider and Karl Bartos; the lyrics are credited to Hütter and Maxime Schmitt, a French label associate of the band.
 The melody appears to quote a fragment of the opening section of Paul Hindemith's "Sonata for Flute and Piano" ("Heiter Bewegt").

 The sleeve design depicted the band on road bikes in a paceline, superimposed across an angled representation of the French national flag.
 The design was adapted from an image that had appeared on a 1953 Hungarian postage stamp, one of a sport-themed set commemorating the opening the Népstadion (People's Stadium) in Budapest.
 The piece was also included in the 1984 film Breakin', also known as Breakdance internationally.
 Although the song did appear briefly in the film, Kraftwerk did not let the song appear on the movie soundtrack; instead, a cover version of the song was released by a group called "10 Speed".